 Screening of Reservoirs for EOR/IOR

-This 1-day workshop examines the rationale and philosophy behind the screening process for Enhanced Oil Recovery (EOR) and Improved Oil Recovery (IOR).
+This course examines the rationale and philosophy behind the screening process for Enhanced Oil Recovery (EOR) and Improved Oil Recovery (IOR).
 Participants will learn to identify the technical and economic factors that determine the feasibility of a given IOR / EOR scheme.
 Emphasis is on the practical side, with a minimum of theory.
 Participants will receive a workbook containing copies of the instructor’s presentations and solutions to class problems.

 This course is an excellent way to quickly boost your professional skills and learn from a recognized expert in the field of enhanced oil recovery.

 This workshop is for petroleum, reservoir, production and facilities engineers, as well as managers and planners who are interested in screening reservoirs being considered for enhanced or improved oil recovery.